 Angiotensin II binding to AT1R can also induce cardiac dysfunction including hypertrophy, arrhythmia, and ventricle function failure.
 Excessive angiotensin II can also lead to large inflammatory changes such as cytokine-induced organ damage in addition to increased membrane permeability and epithelial cell apoptosis.

-In the kidney, renal arterial stenosis leads to decreased blood volume entering the kidneys, consequently, juxtaglomerular cells sense a decreased blood volume, therefore, activating RAAS.
-This, negatively, enhances blood pressure further that is inappropriate to the systemic circulation as well as increasing arterial tone.
+In the kidney, renal arterial stenosis leads to decreased blood volume entering the kidneys; consequently, juxtaglomerular cells sense a decreased blood volume and RAAS is activated.
+This, negatively, enhances blood pressure further which is inappropriate to the systemic circulation as well as increasing arterial tone.
 Thus, ACE inhibitors and ARBs can also be used in patients with renal arterial stenosis to limit the inappropriate activation of RAAS.

 RAAS and COVID-19

-The virus that causes COVID-19; SARS-CoV-2, uses ACE2 to gain entry into respiratory epithelial cells (along with TMPRSS2).
-When SARS-CoV-2 binds to ACE2, the activity of ACE2 is downregulated preventing its normal function, leading to respiratory symptoms of cough and edema, as well as upregulation of angiotensin II.
+The virus that causes COVID-19, severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), uses ACE2 to gain entry into respiratory epithelial cells (along with TMPRSS2).
+When SARS-CoV-2 binds to ACE2, the activity of ACE2 is downregulated, preventing its normal function and leading to respiratory symptoms of cough and edema, as well as upregulation of angiotensin II.

 Furthermore, a link between RAAS dysfunction in hypertension and cardiovascular disease and enhanced COVID-19 complications and fatality has also been suggested (RAAS-SCoV-axis).